programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 ```

-{% include figure.html filename="en-or-urban-demographic-data-r-ggplot2-15.png" alt="Scatter plot showing population size of origin and destination city colored by distance between cities using scale_colour_gradient() and guide_colorbar()." caption="Figure 15. population size of origin and destination city colored by the distance between cities using scale_colour_gradient() and guide_colorbar()." %}
+{% include figure.html filename="en-or-urban-demographic-data-r-ggplot2-15.png" alt="Scatter plot showing population size of origin and destination city colored by distance between cities using scale_colour_gradient() and guide_colorbar()." caption="Figure 15.
+Modifying the title and adding a color bar." %}

-### Faceting a Graph
+### Facetting a Graph

 Another great feature of ggplot2 is that it allows you to split your data into different plots based on a certain variable.
 In ggplot2, this is called [facetting](http://ggplot2.tidyverse.org/reference/index.html#section-facetting).
 The simplest facetting function is `facet_wrap()`, but you can also check out the richer [`facet_grid()`](http://ggplot2.tidyverse.org/reference/facet_grid.html) for more options.

 Earlier in the lesson, you created a plot which highlighted whether destination cities were within the same country as the origin city, in a different EU or a non-EU country.
-Using the `eudata.perc.country` tibble, you could facet this graph by adding a `facet_wrap()` layer for the origin country:
+Using the `eudata.perc.country` tibble, you could facet this graph by adding a `facet_wrap()` layer based on the different origin countries:

 ```